 1. True or False:

-One of the easiest ways to remember the five major genetically modified crops in our food supply is to remember that they all begin with the letter "c."
+One of the easiest ways to remember which crops are most likely to be genetically modified is to remember that they all begin with the letter "c."

-The two main traits given to genetically modified foods are to produce their own insecticide or to be resistant to herbicides that kill other plants.
+The two main traits given to genetically modified (GM) foods are 1.)
+To produce their own insecticide, and 2.)
+To be resistant to herbicides that kill other plants.